 I type using the Dvorak keyboard layout - but leave the actual keyboard in the QWERTY layout.
 It stops me looking at the keyboard.
 It took a good few months before I was able to type properly, but I’m glad I did it.
 I only wish iOS devices had the Dvorak option.

 I organise the monthly NSCoder Night London meetings where Cocoa develepers can get together to share some knowledge, fix a some bugs and have a litle downtime.

 There are no comments on this site.
 Rather - there are no unmoderated comments on this site.
 I used to have a Wordpress blog with comments, but the signal got drowned out in the noise.
 Feel free to email me instead; I might even edit my posts to take account of feedback.

-I’m usually available for contract work, so please feel free to get in touch by email.
+I’m not currently available for contract work until at least April 2016, but please feel free to get in touch by email.